-UNDER NORTH CAROLINA LAW, YOU MAY CANCEL YOUR TIME SHARE PURCHASE WITH-OUT PENALTY WITHIN FIVE DAYS AFTER SIGN-ING YOUR CONTRACT.
-TO CANCEL YOUR TIME SHARE PURCHASE, YOU MUST MAIL OR HAND DELIVER WRITTEN NOTICE OF YOUR DESIRE TO CANCEL YOUR PURCHASE TO (name and address of project).
-IF YOU CHOOSE TO MAIL YOUR CANCELLATION NOTICE, THE NORTH CAROLI-NA REAL ESTATE COMMISSION RECOMMENDS THAT YOU USE REGISTERED OR CERTIFIED MAIL AND THAT YOU RETAIN YOUR POSTAL RECEIPT AS PROOF OF THE DATE YOUR NOTICE WAS MAILED.
-UPON CANCELLATION, ALL PAYMENTS WILL BE REFUNDED TO YOU.
+UNDER NORTH CAROLINA LAW, YOU MAY CANCEL YOUR TIMESHARE PURCHASE WITH-OUT PENALTY WITHIN FIVE DAYS AFTER SIGN-ING YOUR CONTRACT.
+TO CANCEL YOUR TIME-SHARE PURCHASE, YOU MUST MAIL OR HAND DELIVER WRITTEN NOTICE OF YOUR DESIRE TO CANCEL YOUR PURCHASE TO (name and address of project).
+IF YOU CHOOSE TO MAIL YOUR CANCELLATION NOTICE, THE NORTH CAROLI-NA REAL ESTATE COMMISSION RECOMMENDS THAT YOU USE REGISTERED OR CERTIFIED MAIL AND THAT YOU RETAIN YOUR POSTAL RE-CEIPT AS PROOF OF THE DATE YOUR NOTICE WAS MAILED.
+UPON CANCELLATION, ALL PAY-MENTS WILL BE REFUNDED TO YOU.

-B.0203 Receipt for Public Offering Statement
+B .0203 Receipt for Public Offering Statement

-(a) Prior to the execution of any contract to purchase a time share, a time share developer or a time share salesperson shall obtain from the purchaser a written receipt for the public offering statement, which shall display, directly over the buyer signature line in type in all capital letters, no smaller than the largest type on the page on which it appears, the following statement: DO NOT SIGN THIS RECEIPT UNLESS YOU HAVE RECEIVED A COM-PLETE COPY OF THE PUBLIC OFFERING STATE-MENT TO TAKE WITH YOU.
+(a) Prior to the execution of any contract to purchase a timeshare, a developer or a timeshare salesperson shall obtain from the purchaser a written receipt for the public offering statement, which shall display, directly over the buyer signature line in type in all capital letters, no smaller than the largest type on the page on which it appears, the following statement: DO NOT SIGN THIS RECEIPT UNLESS YOU HAVE RECEIVED A COM-PLETE COPY OF THE PUBLIC OFFERING STATE-MENT.